tlpackus/Currency-Exchanger/README.md

 ## Known Bugs

 * _No known bugs once setup and installed properly.
 There was a "BAD" currency option added just to test this projects error handling capabilities.
 The program will just ask you to select another currency if it's selected though._
-*_The version of this project available on Github Pages has no CSS or working API calls so I'm still working on getting that fixed_
+* _No version of this project is available on Github Pages because the CSS and API calls were not connecting.
+I'm still working on getting that fixed._

 ## License